 First, they will help the implementing agency assess competitive bids for demonstration projects, and make an informed decision as to the potential financial risk posed by each demonstration project.

-Second, they will provide an appropriate basis to calculate the amount of financial assurance that should be set aside by the individual CCS developer.
+Second, they will provide an appropriate basis to calculate the amount of financial assurance that should be set aside by the individual CCS developer during the operating lifecycle of the CCS project, and for a defined period post-injection.